BigBlueHat/BlueInk/README.md

 3. copy `config_ui.json.sample` to `config_ui.json`
 4. update it with your settings
 5. `npm install`
-6. `npm run styles` to build Semantic-UI for rework to rework
+6. `npm run semantic` to install Semantic-UI for rework to rework
 7. `gulp rework` to "namespace" Semantic-UI under `.blueink-ui`
 8. `gulp`
-9. visit the URL you stored in 1config.json` sans login info and plus `/_design/blueink/_rewrite/`
+9. visit the URL you stored in `config.json` sans login info plus `/_design/blueink/_rewrite/`

 That should load the `home` (see `home.json`) page.